 The evidence does suggest, however, that saw palmetto can reduce hair loss, although not as effectively as Finasteride.

-The standard dose is 160 mg twice daily or 320 mg once daily, taken with food.
+The standard recommended dose of Saw Palmetto is 160 mg twice daily or 320 mg once daily, taken with food.
+You can generally purchase this supplement from your local Pharmacy or health foods store.

+For most patients, Saw Palmetto is safe medication to take.
 Mild side effects include diarrhoea, headache, fatigue, reduced libido, nausea, vomiting, and vertigo.
+If you suffer from any side effects, please stop Saw Palmetto and speak to your Doctor.

-Importantly, this supplement is strongly discouraged for use in children, pregnant and breastfeeding women due to its association with birth defects.
+Taking Saw Palmetto is strongly discouraged in children, pregnant and breastfeeding women due to its potential association with birth defects.

-Expert Tips: How to Choose and Track Saw Palmetto Supplements
+How to Choose The Right Saw Palmetto Supplement

 When considering saw palmetto for hair loss, keep these tips in mind to achieve safe, high-quality, and effective results.